How do you know if a rental property is potentially a good investment?

 One important metric is its annualized rate-of-return (ROR), sometimes called return-on-investment (ROI).

-You create a rental property cash flow schedule.
+You create a rental income cash flow schedule.

-Creating a cash flow summary, however, can involve a lot of tedious work, particularly if you are going to consider the impact of taxes so you can calculate an after-tax ROR.
+However, creating a cash flow summary can involve a lot of tedious work.
+It will be particularly time-consuming if you are going to consider taxes to calculate an after-tax ROR.

 Rental Income Calculator